 There’s a pervasive myth in our society that professional trade industries don’t pay as well as office jobs.
 Fortunately, for the thousands of men and women earning a comfortable salary while working in the sheet metal industry, that is most certainly not the case.

 In fact, a rewarding career in the sheet metal and air conditioning industry pays off in multiple ways.
-The sheet metal industry is both proud to serve our communities and to contribute to economic growth by providing high paying jobs with a full complement of benefits.
+The sheet metal industry is both proud to serve our communities and to contribute to economic growth by providing high salary jobs with a full complement of benefits.

-Aside from compensation, most companies offer competitive benefits, too.
+Aside from compensation, most sheet metal companies offer competitive benefits, too.
 Benefits may vary by employer, but can include: health, dental and vision insurance; life insurance; disability; retirement plans; parental leave; vacation and paid time off.